-The UAE is a leader and key partner in the international effort to address climate change.
+A leader and key partner in the international effort to address climate change, the UAE is the host of the United Nations Climate Change Conference, or COP28, in 2023.
 After being the first Middle Eastern nation to sign the Paris Accord, the UAE was also the first country in the region to submit its Nationally Determined Contribution (NDC) in 2015.
 It is one of just eight countries globally to have submitted its second NDC.

 In accordance with the United Nations Framework Convention on Climate Change (UNFCCC), the UAE is a non-Annex 1 country, and not obligated to reduce its emissions.
 However, the UAE has chosen to implement actions to slash its carbon emissions.
 In addition, the UAE is committed to expanding the role of low-carbon technologies in the economy and investing in renewable energy and nuclear power.

 Further underscoring the UAE’s commitment to global cooperation on climate, the UAE is home to the International Renewable Energy Agency (IRENA), an intergovernmental organization that promotes sustainability.
 It is the first international organization with global membership to be headquartered in the Middle East.

 In addition to its multilateral commitments, the UAE actively supports developing countries in their climate change mitigation and adaptation efforts, especially through renewable energy, as well as humanitarian relief and prevention.
 In total, the UAE has invested in renewable energy ventures with a total value of around $16.8 billion across 70 countries, including aid and concessional loans to bring renewable energy projects to 27 island nations.

 In January 2017, the UAE announced a $50 million fund for renewable energy projects in 16 Caribbean islands.
 The Caribbean Renewable Energy Fund, which helps advance the UN’s Strategic Development Goals, aims to reduce energy costs in the region and improve energy security.